nekohalawrence/YSM-Model-Author/README-EN.md

 - panbaidu: https://pan.baidu.com/s/1FFSrd_YG-1Eat_DQD7hziw extraction code: xiao
 - The model will not be put into the repository for the time being.
 If needed, please download it yourself
 - I'm planning to add an action to generate a `README.md` for each model, making it easier to view the model preview images.
 If you have any good methods, feel free to share them with me via an issue (I'm not a programmer, and it's all done by AI for me 😭)
+- For uniform naming, all game names in folders, except those exclusive to China, will be changed to English.
+A list for cross-reference translation will be provided later.

 # 2026-07-19